-If you are a student and require immunizations for your trip, you must make a travel planning appointment before you can receive immunizations.
+If you are a student, traveling individually, and require immunizations for your trip, you must make a travel planning appointment before you can receive immunizations.
 We will administer immunizations at a subsequent appointment.

 If you are an employee, most immunizations will be administered during the travel planning appointment.

 If you or your destination require prescription medications, we will provide prescriptions and detailed instructions.